January 4th, 2012

 Dress Like a Lawyer

-This post under “How I Practice Law” discusses thoughts on dressing like a lawyer.
-To me this means professional attire that inspires confidence-as in a client seeing me as their lawyer.
+Although many lawyers choose to practice law in casual attire.
+For court appearances and most matters I dress like a lawyer.
+This means professional attire that inspires confidence-as in a client seeing me as their lawyer.
 As in a client thinking he looks like a professional who knows what he is doing.
 As in a client thinking damn I’m glad he’s my lawyer.

 Generally this begins with the first impression.
 Like it or not first impressions are made on how we appear, and this means how we dress.
-Below are my maxims for my professional appearance:
+Below are my maxims for a professional appearance:

 Hair.
 My hair is professionally styled.
-I usually go with the caesar hairstyle.
-What is important is my hair appears neat and clean.
-It appears I have combed it and/or put some thought on making sure it looks professional.
+What is important is my hair is neat and clean.
+It appears I have put some thought on making sure it looks professional.

 Shirt.
 Generally this means a dress shirt.
 For me this translates to a button down all cotton professionally laundered white or light blue shirt.
 I wear Gitman Brothers shirts which are high quality and look high quality.

 Suit/Sport Coat.
 I wear a suit or sport coat and slacks 80% of the time.
-The suits are quality but I buy them at Nordstrom Rack stores or at outlet mall stores.
+The suits are quality and I buy them at Nordstrom Rack stores or at outlet malls.
 At these venues I pay about 50% of the original price.
 I buy classic suits and sports coats that never go out of style.
-Suits are usually Hickey Freeman.
+Suits are often Hickey Freeman.
 Sports coats are Harris tweed or tasteful low key wool patterns.
-Liking the Ivy League look, I have the mandatory blue blazer with either tan or gray slacks.
+Liking the Ivy League look, I a blue blazer worn with tan or gray slacks.

 Tie.
 Ties are silk, usually purchased at the Nordstrom Rack where a $75 tie sells for $25.
 I favor ties that are mostly blue or mostly red.
 These are power colors.
 I like classic stripe ties and conservative pattern ties.
 My tie matches my shirt and suit/sport coat.
 I almost always tie a half windsor knot.
 The tie always descends to the belt.

 Shoes.
-Here I go with quality leather dress shoes usually leather soles.
+Here I go with quality leather dress shoes.
 My favorite shoes are made by Allen Edmunds.
-Here I have black, cordovan and brown.
+I have black, cordovan and brown.
 I wear classic styles with my favorite being cap toes.
 My shoes are always shined.
 Never skimp on shoes.
 Good shoes aren’t cheap and cheap shoes aren’t good.

 Belt and Socks.
 I always wear a belt.
 My belt matches my shoes.
 I almost always wear socks.
 My socks match my slacks.